evevision/evevision/README.md

 ```
 git clone git@github.com:/evevision/evevision.git
 cd evevision
-yarn package # OR yarn dev to run in development mode!
+yarn ez:package # OR yarn ez:dev to run in development mode!
 ```
 Read the rest of the README for more info.